-The National Transportation Safety Board (NTSB) reported that truck driver fatigue was likely a contributing factor in as many as 30 to 40 percent of all heavy truck accidents.
+The National Transportation Safety Board (NTSB) reported that truck driver fatigue was likely a contributing factor in as many as 30 to 40 percents of all heavy truck accidents.
 In a study that was done in eight different states, the NTSB’s primary goal was to assess the role of drugs and alcohol in driver fatal accidents.
 Instead, the study found that the most frequently reported cause was fatigue.
 The Board believes that at least 31% of those fatal accidents were fatigue-related.

 Fatigue Affects Ability to Perform

-The Federal Motor Carrier Safety Administration (FMCSA) analyzed the three major factors that affect a truck driver’s ability to perform safely any time during work.
+The Federal Motor Carrier Safety Administration (FMCSA) analyzed the three major factors that affect a truck driver’s ability to perform safely at any time during work.
 All are fatigue-related.

-First, people experience a normal attentiveness and sleepiness during the day.
+First, people experience normal attentiveness and sleepiness during the day.
 People have a natural sleep pattern needing seven to eight hours of sleep daily.
 Changing this pattern cannot be shifted without decreasing attentiveness.

 Second, people who fail to get their normal seven to eight hours of sleep or stay awake longer than the conventional 16 to 17 hours suffer sleep deprivation and lose their ability to perform tasks.
 This problem is accumulative and is compounded by the disruption of the natural sleep pattern.
 Also, it takes two or three days of normal sleep to return to normal performance capabilities.